weejulius/raiseup/diy/raiseup/README.md

 # raiseup

-raiseup is a set of ideas
+raiseup is a set of projects, applying the event souring and cqrs. they are built upon the clojure.

 including:
-1. catchtime
+ **  on time
-   it is a time manage toolkits
+     it is a time manager for daily work

 ## Prerequisites